-- 1. The lead author declares when the final draft is ready, and coauthors have 2 weeks to review and approve the final manuscript. - The final manuscript must be reviewed and approved by the BCSC Steering Committee before journal submission.
-This review is usually completed within 1-2 weeks.
-When submitting a manuscript for Steering Committee review, the lead author must verify the following by submitting the BCSC manuscript approval checklist (available from the SCC at KPWA.scc@kp.org): - a.
+- 1. The lead author declares when the final draft is ready, and coauthors have 2 weeks to review and approve the final manuscript. - 2.
+The final manuscript must be reviewed and approved by the BCSC Steering Committee prior to journal submission.
+This review process is usually completed within 1-2 weeks.
+Before submitting for Steering Committee review, the lead author must verify the following by submitting the BCSC manuscript approval checklist:

+- a.
 The manuscript does not show site-level data, - b.
-The manuscript acknowledges the BCSC by including relevant grant numbers, and acknowledges cancer registry and vital status data as appropriate (see suggested acknowledgments, available from KPWA.scc@kp.org)

-- c.
-The manuscript acknowledges the contributions of BCSC investigators and participants in an acknowledgment section, if allowed by the journal (see suggested acknowledgments, available from KPWA.scc@kp.org). - d.
-Information on protections to women, radiologists, and facilities are included as appropriate (see confidentiality statement, available from KPWA.scc@kp.org). - e.
-All authors have read and approved the final version of the paper. - 3.
-If the author group includes an NCI scientist, clearance from NCI must be obtained before manuscript submission for peer-review.
-This review is usually completed within 2 weeks. - 4.
+The manuscript acknowledges the BCSC, includes the contract number, includes other relevant grant numbers (e.g., AIM, FAVOR, BCSC-GO, U01 grant numbers), and acknowledges cancer registry data, as appropriate (see suggested manuscript acknowledgments) - c.
+The manuscript acknowledges the contributions of BCSC investigators and participants in an acknowledgment section, if allowed by the journal.
+Contributions of the BCSC as a whole may also be recognized by including BCSC in the title or adding "... for the Breast Cancer Surveillance Consortium" at the end of the list of named authors (see suggested manuscript acknowledgments) - d.
+Information on protections to women, radiologists, and facilities are included as appropriate (see standard paragraph on confidentiality). - e.
+All authors have read and approved the final version of the paper. - If the author group includes an NCI scientist, clearance from NCI must be obtained before manuscript submission for peer-review.
+This review process is usually completed within 2 weeks. - 4.
 The lead author submits the manuscript for publication and sends the submitted version to all coauthors and the SCC (KPWA.scc@kp.org). - a.
-When submitting your manuscript, please consider using "BCSC" as a key word to enable searching for BCSC manuscripts on PubMed. - The lead author informs the coauthors and SCC (or KPWA.scc@kp.org) about the results of manuscript review.
-In this correspondence the lead author sends the most recent version of the paper so the SCC can update the BCSC publications database and track the manuscript.
+When submitting your manuscript, please consider using "BCSC" as a key word to enable searching for BCSC manuscripts on PubMed. - 5.
+The lead author informs all coauthors and the SCC (or KPWA.scc@kp.org) when the manuscript has been rejected, received a revise and resubmit, or accepted.
+In this correspondence the lead author will send the most recent version of the paper so the SCC can enter this information into the publications database and post the manuscript on the password-protected SCC private website.